stacks-network/docs/_develop/collections.md

 3. Launch the alpha build of the local Blockstack Browser client.

    {% include warning.html content="This alpha build interacts with a version of the Gaia Storage hub that supports collections.
 You cannot use an existing ID to test with, instead, you need to <strong>create a new, test ID using the alpha build</strong>.
-Additionally, <strong>you must create a custom Gaia hub during the Contact Manager onboarding</strong>.
+Additionally, <strong>you must use the <code>https://develop-hub.blockstack.org</code> Gaia hub during the Contact Manager onboarding</strong>.
 For this reason, wait to create a new ID." %}

 4. Go to the local Blockstack Browser and make sure you see this: